-These Trail Mix Granola Bars are the perfect customizable snack or on-the-go breakfast that are packed with nutrients and are reminiscent of the chewy granola bars you grew up loving.
+These Trail Mix Granola Bars are the perfect customizable healthy homemade granola bars!
+They make for the best snack or on-the-go breakfast, that are packed with nutrients, require no baking, and are reminiscent of the chewy granola bars you grew up loving.

 I am so excited to partner with Nuts.com to bring you today’s recipe.
 I found out about Nuts.com about six months ago and have been hooked ever since.
 I love their products, their packaging, how quickly the products arrive, and the large selection that they have.
 It’s not only nuts, you guys!
 They have awesome baking flours, dried fruit, sweeteners, chocolate, snacks, and so much more.